 The RUBERRY Family of Cornwall

-What connection, if any, there is between James and the three RUBERRYs who married in the early eighteenth century in Cornwall has not yet been established.
+What connections, if any, there are between Richard, James and the three RUBERRYs who married in the early eighteenth century in Cornwall has not yet been established.
 The first of these was John, a blacksmith of Germoe, married in 1713 at Perranuthnoe to Jael KITTOE.
 They had three children baptised at St Hilary, but the only son to survive to adulthood was a mariner who predeceased his father.
 Then in 1718 two marriages took place, Jane at Perranuthnoe to John GEACH and Richard to Elizabeth NINIS at St Hilary.
 It is from the latter marriage that all the present day members of this branch descend.

 This branch forked into two separate limbs.
 From their son John, baptised in 1719 at St Hilary, came the farming families of Ludgvan.
 Members of this family have moved to the USA, Canada and Australia where they have all settled and founded families.
 From his brother James, baptised in 1721 also at St Hilary, arose the ship building families of Porthleven.
 One of this branch died in South Africa, as is commemorated on a tombstone in Porthleven churchyard, and another settled in Bermuda.
 Others also travelled to America, but eventually returned home.